shopwp/documentation/docs/guides/common-issues.md

 # END WordPress
 ```

+Another thing that can cause this issue is overly aggressive security settings.
+A common culprit can be Cloudflare at the DNS level.
+For developers, take a closer look at the Network tab.
+You should see a 403 error.
+Open the raw response and you should see an actual error message.

 ## Missing languages within the Pricing settings

 If you're missing the "Currency" and "Language" dropdowns in the below screenshot, try logging out of WordPress and logging back in.
 The REST API nonce could very well be expired.